necodeus/necodeus/README.md

 To preview a different version, set your cookie to: `version=astro`, `version=nuxt`, or `version=next`.

-The image generator is currently DOWN.
+**The image server is currently down**, which is why images are not displayed on the blog.
 It will be back online after 5:00 PM on January 21, 2025.

 ---